 The settings above can be a bit confusing.
-If you're feeling overwhelmed, looking at the settings for the current suggestions can help reduce this confusion.
+Looking at the settings for the current suggestions can help reduce this confusion.

-Strategies for Blended Families
+Strategies For Blended Families

 Families come in all shapes and sizes.
 Managing the complexities of relationships, whether in real life or a database, can be complicated.
 Luckily, Rock is very flexible.
 Below we discuss some of the options for entering blended families.